simfonia/piBlockly/README_en.md

     ![Angel Style](./assets/demo_Angel_en.png)
 -   **Arduino C++ Code Generation:** Automatically converts Blockly blocks into clean and fully functional Arduino C++ code.
 -   **Flexibility:** Not limited to specific development boards, it also includes a set of advanced programming blocks for "Coding."
 If you encounter situations without a specific block, you can improvise.
 Of course, debugging is up to you.
--   **Custom Extension Blocks:** Ability to load self-developed blocks from the internet (this feature is currently not completed).
+-   **Custom Extension Blocks:** πBlockly supports high customizability.
+You can extend the block library by creating your own modules in the `media/user_modules` directory.
+Each custom module includes its unique block definitions, code generators, toolbox configurations, and multilingual support.
+    *   For details, please refer to the documentation: `doc/custum_module/create_custom_block_module_tutorial.md`.

 ## Installation